The Darkest Day in Motocross

 After Larry Brooks finished his radio interview, he wandered around, threw some rocks in a pond and then waited with his dad for the outcome of the protests.
 Sitting with his father, Brooks remembers the atmosphere turning to confusion and disbelief.
 Vehicles came back in the gate and police officers exited squad cars.
 Larry spotted his mother.

 “Dude, it was just mayhem from there on out,” Brooks says.
 Larry’s mother, Jackie, squeezed him like a stress ball.
 The last time she had seen her son, he was driving away in Dana Duke’s car.
 When someone came to her room at the Holiday Inn to inform her of the accident and that kids were dead, she grabbed her sister and raced to the train tracks.
-There were only two bodies; one had a cast on its left arm and the other had braces.
-Neither was Larry, and so Jackie went to the track.
-In an attempt to filter how the news reached her son, she put Larry into the back of one of the police cars.
-From that point on, the intensely bright afternoon went dark for young Brooks.

 For at least 30 minutes, Carl Fleming (and others) had believed that a boy named Kyle Lewis, another minicycle racer a couple of years behind his own son, was dead.
 The only piece of information Carl had picked up was that “Kyle was dead.”
 The possibility that it was his own son went over his head, and he instantly grieved that young Lewis – who would go on to win a 125cc Supercross main event days after his 16th birthday five years later – was dead.
-Someone walked up to Carl and, in a cavalier manner with no preamble, said, “Your son was in an accident and he’s dead.”
-Carl remembers his wife going completely berserk, and then the blackness hit him, as well.

-Cycle News reporter Karel Kramer remembers seeing a man run up to Team Green officials and yell, “You Kawasaki guys killed my son!”
+Cycle News reporter Karel Kramer saw a man run up to Team Green officials and yell, “You Kawasaki guys killed my son!”
 He also vividly recalls one woman’s reaction.
 “It might have been one of the mothers,” Kramer said.
 “She threw her hands up in the air and started running with her hands straight up.
 I don’t know how she didn’t cartwheel.”

 Ralph Bunch doesn’t remember his own outburst toward the Kawasaki officials, but several witnesses, including John Hemme Sr., recall the exact scene.
 “I could have been mad enough to do that,” Ralph said.
 “I can’t deny it.”
 He only remembers the shock of the policeman’s news and then stepping into someone’s motorhome.